 Leave a comment on paragraph 1 0

-review contract with NYU Press, who has allowed me to post the pieces here for pre-publication and open-review.
-The draft manuscript with comments will continue to live online here, even after the book has been published.
-Note that many changes have been made to the book as a whole as chapters have been posted, including eliminating one chapter and renaming another; for the sake of maintaining an archive of the process, chapters will not change in this version, so internal references and the abstracts in the Introduction will not reflect the final product.
+under forthcoming from NYU Press, who has allowed me to post the pieces here for pre-publication and open-review.
+The draft manuscript with comments will continue to live online here, even after the book has been published in Spring 2015.
+Note that many changes have been made to the book as a whole as chapters have been posted, including eliminating one chapter and renaming another, and resequencing the chapters; for the sake of maintaining an archive of the process, chapters will not change in this version, so internal references and the abstracts in the Introduction will not reflect the final product. review contract with

 ¶ 2 Leave a comment on paragraph 2 0 If you are citing this online version, please refer to it as: Jason Mittell, Complex TV: The Poetics of Contemporary Television Storytelling, pre-publication edition (MediaCommons Press, 2012-13).

 - ¶ 4 Leave a comment on paragraph 4 0

 - Introduction – released 24 March, 2012; release notes

 - Complexity in Context – released 24 March, 2012; release notes

 - Authorship – release 4 May, 2012; release notes

 - Beginnings – released 9 April, 2012; release notes

 - Character – released 25 June, 2012; release notes